 The shamans’ assistants went ahead, bringing the food offerings and to begin preparing the ritual site.
 Villagers and tourists alike followed behind them.

 Bringing the rear were the Mah Meri maidens in their traditional clothing of terap bark and nipa fringe, hair decorated with origami creations.

 The ritual site

 Offerings were placed on the platform by the shaman’s assistants.
-A small conical totem woven and decorated with origami arts were brought up to the fore, but placed at the side.
+A small conical totem woven and decorated with origami arts was brought up to the fore, but placed at the side.
 Before the ceremony began – and every so often during the ritual – attendants sprinkle the platform all over with water.

-Two points were marked before it in a straight line – I was told it represented the route of the ship that survived, and the route along which the guardians of the coast would be invited.
-I guess you could say, it represented the red carpet.
-The spirits would approach the platform along this route, and afterwards the shamans would dance with them (as well as ensure the spirits leave afterwards – very important!).
+Two points were marked before it in a straight line.
+I was told it represented the route of the ship that survived, and the route along which the guardians of the coast would be invited.
+I guess you could say, it represented the ‘red carpet’.

 The visitors stood on either side of the invisible ‘red carpet’.